PlexQAR/pqar/about.md

 ---
 layout: page
-title: About PQAR
+title: Projects
 permalink: /about/
 ---

 ## About PQAR

-**Plex Quantum Atomic Research (PQAR)** is an ambitious research project focused on advancing knowledge in nuclear science, quantum physics, and specialized computing systems.
-The project's mission is to develop innovative technologies that push the boundaries of modern science.
+**Plex Quantum Atomic Research (PQAR)** is an ambitious research project focused on advancing knowledge and developing innovative technologies in nuclear science and related fields.

 ### Our Projects

-PQAR encompasses several groundbreaking initiatives, including:

-- **IB-CLS (Internal Busy-Core Linux System)**: A custom Linux system designed to support diverse hardware platforms, ranging from Raspberry Pi to industrial machinery.

-- **MMTR-2380 (Modular Magnox Type Reactor 2380)**: A nuclear reactor developed for research and radiation testing, utilizing pure U-238 natural uranium fuel.

-- **MRPA (Modular Research Particle Accelerator)**: A project focused on researching muons and dark matter using a modular particle accelerator.

-- **TPR (Transmutation Power Reactor)**: A nuclear reactor project aimed at processing used nuclear fuels while efficiently generating energy.

-### More Information

-PQAR is committed to scientific discovery and the development of technologies that have the potential to make a significant impact.
-The project's work spans multiple disciplines, constantly exploring new research avenues to contribute to global scientific progress.
+PQAR is currently developing the **HGCTR (Hybrid Gas Cooled Transmutation Reactor)**.
+This groundbreaking project represents a significant step forward in nuclear energy technology, addressing critical challenges in waste management and power generation.

+**HGCTR Overview:**

+The HGCTR is designed to:

+* **Transmute spent nuclear fuel:** By converting long-lived radioactive isotopes into shorter-lived or stable elements, the HGCTR effectively recycles nuclear waste, minimizing its environmental impact and contributing to a more sustainable fuel cycle.
+* **Generate clean energy:** The HGCTR utilizes a gas-cooled fast reactor design for efficient heat transfer and power generation, providing a reliable source of clean energy.
+* **Optimize resource utilization:**  The HGCTR's ability to process spent fuel reduces the demand for fresh uranium mining, promoting responsible resource management.

+**Key Features:**

+* **Hybrid design:** Combining the benefits of fast reactors and transmutation technology.
+* **Gas-cooled:** Utilizing helium as a coolant for enhanced safety and efficiency.
+* **Advanced materials:** Employing specialized materials for optimal performance and neutron moderation.
+* **Innovative core configuration:**  Strategic placement of fuel, coolant, and moderator for maximized efficiency and safety.

+**OpenMC Simulation:**

+The HGCTR design has been successfully implemented in OpenMC, a powerful Monte Carlo particle transport code.
+Extensive simulations are being conducted to assess its performance, safety, and operational characteristics.

+**PQAR's Commitment:**

+PQAR is dedicated to pushing the boundaries of nuclear technology through rigorous research and development.
+The HGCTR project exemplifies our commitment to creating sustainable and efficient energy solutions while addressing the challenges of nuclear waste.

+**Other Projects:**

+PQAR has stopped all other projects to focus and finish on one at a time.

 ### Contact Us

-For more information about PQAR or to get involved, please contact us at:
+For more information about PQAR or the HGCTR project, please contact us at:

 [admin@pqar.net](mailto:admin@pqar.net)